brookjordan/corner-ribbon/README.md

 );
 ```

-`colour-class-suffix` is the secondary class you would use on your ribbon in the HTML.
+`colour-class-suffix` is the secondary class you would use on your label in the HTML.
-ie. `<span class="corner-ribbon corner-ribbon--colour-class-suffix">`
+ie. `<span class="corner-label corner-label--colour-class-suffix">`
- - `color` is the text colour of the ribbon
+ - `color` is the text colour of the label
- - `background-color` the base background colour of the ribbon
+ - `background-color` the base background colour of the label
- - `hover-background-color` the background colour of the ribbon when hovered - ignored if `$corner-ribbon-change-background-on-hover` is false
+ - `hover-background-color` the background colour of the label when hovered - ignored if `$corner-label-change-background-on-hover` is false
- - `shadow-color` the background colour of ribbon folds
+ - `shadow-color` the background colour of label folds

 ### Selectors
-`$corner-ribbon-ribbon-selector`
+`$corner-label-label-selector`
-`$corner-ribbon-container-selector`
+`$corner-label-container-selector`

 I heard you came to us to fix your styles, not dirty up your beautiful HTML with our dirty, dirty classes.
 That's ok. we can help! <sub>…maybe <sup>…at least a little.</sup></sub>